csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 high-latency networks can be very, very high.
 The median TTFB (including request queueing, DNS, TCP, TLS, and server time) for the Google Fonts CSS file across all tests was 1406ms.
-Conversely, the median download time for the CSS file was just 9.5ms—it took 148× longer to get to the headers of the file than it did to download the file itself.
+Conversely, the median download time for the CSS file was just 9.5ms — it took 148× longer to get to the headers of the file than it did to download the file itself.

 Put another way: even though Google are `preconnect`ing the `fonts.gstatic.com`